-Understanding the finances can be one of the most complicated aspects of the aged care process.
+Understanding aged care fees and charges can be one of the most complicated aspects of navigating the aged care process.
 In order to help answer some of these financial questions we have put together 7 Frequently Asked Questions About Aged Care Fees.

 1. What are the different types of Aged Care Fees?